nlon982/lab-end2end/README.md

 evidence that there was cooperation and collaboration within the team.
 Examples including making useful commits, and commenting on actions by other team members.

+If you join a team without permission of existing team members you will receive zero for the lab.
+Teamwork requires cooperation.

 Marks will be allocated as follows (maximum of 2 marks, minimum of 0):